nearform/orion/README.md

 To get the environment variable setup for local development you will need

-- .env.development files need to added to gatsby-package-orion-view, acme-admin and acme-edit.
+- .env.development files need to added to gatsby-plugin-orion-view, acme-admin and acme-edit.
 - A .env file needs to added to the hasura package.

 The content of the files can be found on clipperz.is